robert-westenberger/knowledgebase/system-design/case-studies/url-shortening.md

 are identical except for the URL encoding.

 #### Workaround for issues
 We could append the user id (which should be unique) to the input URL.
 However, if the user is not signed in, we would have to ask the user to choose a uniqueness key.
+Even after this, we have to keep trying to generate a key until we get a unique one.

+## B. Generating keys offline
+We can have a standalone Key Generation Service that generates random six-letter strings beforehand and stores it in a DB.
+Whenever we want to shorten a URL, we will take one of the already generated keys and use it.
+We won't have to worry about dupes or collisions.

+### Potential problem: concurrency
+As soon as a key is used, it should be marked in the db to ensure that it is not used again.
+If there are multiple servers reading keys concurrently, we might get a scenario where two or more servers try to read the same key from the DB.